Caroll Spinney, the Sesame Street puppeteer behind Big Bird and Oscar the Grouch, has died

 Spinney's five decades portraying the beloved characters left him in the shadows, even as Big Bird and Oscar became famous worldwide.

-The beloved bird, who stands more than eight feet tall has been feted with a star on the Hollywood Walk of Fame, celebrated with his likeness on a US postage stamp, and named a "Living Legend" in 2000 by the Library of Congress.
+The beloved 8-foot, 2-inch yellow bird has been feted with a star on the Hollywood Walk of Fame, celebrated with his likeness on a US postage stamp, and named a "Living Legend" in 2000 by the Library of Congress.

+Spinney was at the center of a documentary in 2014.
+"I Am Big Bird: The Caroll Spinney Story" explored his life and the inspiration behind his creation of the Big Bird character and his collaboration with Jim Henson over several decades.

 Related Content